alejandro-isaza/PlotKit/README.md

 ## License

-Upsurge is available under the MIT license.
+PlotKit is available under the MIT license.
 See the LICENSE file for more info.